11 daysActivity Level

 If you are a returning Thomson guest, please subtract $500 per family from these prices.

-All entrance fees, accommodations based on two to a room, land transportation, private bilingual guide throughout, most meals, snacks in the vehicle, and Comprehensive Travel Insurance.
+All entrance fees, accommodations based on two to a room, land transportation, private bilingual guide throughout, most meals, and snacks in the vehicle.

 Depending on your flight schedule you may return home the following day.